opensourcewebsite-org/opensourcewebsite-org/INSTALL.md

 - Run `docker-compose exec php composer install`
 - Run `docker-compose exec php ./yii migrate`

-Web-server can be accessed at http://localhost:8000
+The website can be accessed at http://localhost:8000 [Adminer](https://www.adminer.org) can be accessed at http://localhost:8080

 ### Without Docker (master way)